cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Mappings for Weierstrass curves {#weierstrass}

-The following mappings apply to elliptic curves defined by the equation
+The mappings in this section apply to a target curve E defined by the equation

 ~~~
     y^2 = g(x) = x^3 + A * x + B